nzzdev/Storytelling-Styleguide/pages/style/scatter-slope.md

 ## Annotations

-We often want to highlight interesting dots in a scatterplot.
-Annotate dots directly as long as the text field doesn't cover other dots.
-Use conncetion lines to annotate the dots from outside.
+Often, we want to highlight interesting correlation in a scatterplot.
+Annotate data points directly as long as the text field doesn't up other important data.
+Should the annotation be longer and require more space, use connection lines to annotate the points from outside the chart.
 Use titles to group multiple annotations.
+Don't draw extra elements to highlight groups, while this tends to unnecessarily overclutter the chart.

 ```image
 plain: true